Cook smarter

 Tools for folding

 Large flexible spatula.
 The standard tool for pastry folding.
-Silicone holds up to heat and is easy to clean.
-Choose one with a thin, flexible edge — stiff spatulas push through the mixture rather than cutting.
+Silicone holds up to heat and cleans easily.
+Choose one with a thin, flexible edge.
+Stiff spatulas push through the mixture rather than cutting.

 Your hands.
-Traditional for bread doughs and some pastry applications.
+Traditional for bread doughs.
 Hands give you direct feedback on the dough's texture and tension.
 Wet them first when working with sticky dough.

 Bench scraper.
 Useful for coil folds and for turning very wet bread doughs.